coderiekelt/powerui/README.md

 Here's the list of things that are known to be not working with the reasons why.

-* Example scenes

-> Patchy example scene coverage

-The example scenes are gradually being revisited as various features are being worked on.

-* Float

-> float:left in particular can display strange behaviour

-Float is very difficult to get right without massively impacting the performance.
-It's one of the only CSS properties which can directly affect the kids of its siblings.
-At the moment, some test cases work and some don't.

-* Justify

-> text-align:justify

-Previously PowerUI generated a box per word, which made justify relatively straight forward, but it prevented word breaking - that was challenging for Chinese.
-It now generates a box per line which prevents justification; a hybrid approach will be added to enable justify to work correctly again.

 * Tables

 > HTML tables including the caption element

-Tables aren't actively being checked at the moment.
+Tables are now the top priority.
 The new functionality required for display:table is in place but hasn't been connected together yet.

+* text-shadow and text-stroke

+> Both are new in PowerUI 2 but are currently incomplete

+They exhibit some unstable behaviour, and text-shadow only accepts one shadow at the moment (however, the code required to allow multiple text-shadows and multiple background images is already in place).

 ## Testing required

 These are parts of PowerUI which are currently under tested.
+Use at your own risk!

 * The new window manager

-> And it's derived systems; dialogue trees and context menus
+> And its derived systems; dialogue trees and context menus

 * @Keyframes and CSS transform

 > E.g. transform:rotate(90deg); inside @keyframes.

-* Writing modes

-> Left-to-right and vertical text

-Vertical text gained basic support but hasn't been tested yet.
-Similarly, left-to-right hasn't been tested in PowerUI 2 yet.
+@keyframes currently also needs more broad testing - particularly with the new transition functions.

 * Img tag additions

-> Img tag gained srcset
+> Img tag gained srcset which replaces UI.Resolution (along with CSS zoom).

 * The new input system